 # Getting Started

-Add detection rule YAML files to your new repository.
-See [Writing Detection Rules](/scanner/using-scanner-complete-feature-reference/detections-and-alerting/detection-rules/detection-rules-as-code/writing-detection-rules.md)for information on how to write detection rules.
+Add detection rule YAML files to your repository.
+See [Writing Detection Rules](/scanner/using-scanner-complete-feature-reference/detections-and-alerting/detection-rules/detection-rules-as-code/writing-detection-rules.md) for information on how to write detection rules.

 Go to **Settings > Integrations** on your Scanner instance to connect your GitHub account.